Azure/Azure-AI-Content-Safety-Private-Preview/PP II Bugbush.md

 > **_📘 NOTE:_**
 >
-> There will be some delay after you delete a list until it takes effect on text analysis, usually **not exceed 5 minutes**.
+> There will be some delay after you delete a list until it takes effect on text analysis, usually **not exceeding 5 minutes**.
 >

 1. Use method **DELETE**.